GoSuda

 once

-A tool for executing code that should only be run once.
+A tool for executing code that should only run once.
 The following constructors can be used to execute the relevant code.

 1func OnceFunc(f func()) func()